Wrestling Hillary Clinton: Part II

 Like Baton Rouge, Southern Vietnam was a hot and humid seafood-producing region and had been a French colony.
 When Saigon fell in 1975, hundreds of Vietnamese families fled and settled in, of all places, Belaire subdivision.
 They worked in our seafood industry and to set up shops in strip malls along Florida Boulevard, fare enough from wealthier subdivisions that rent was cheap and regulations were lax.
 Their shops were known to sell practically anything.
 They were industrious, classic examples of what Americans touted as hard working, but they weren’t accepted by the working class families around Belaire back then; it was probably too soon after the Vietnam conflict.

-In their shops, besides Vietnamese Po’Boys, teenagers could buy cigarettes and bootleg cassette tapes, rent porn, and have keys copied despite “do not copy” being engraved on the original.
-Ironically, they also sold t-shirts and hats that catered to American veterans and teenagers who looked up to them, shirts with skulls wearing Airborne berets that said, “Death from above,” or with an M16 riffle and “Kill ’em all, let God sort ’em out.”
-During the daytime on almost any weekday, you’d see bearded veterans wearing faded green army fatigue jackets and smoking cigarettes outside of the windowless bar of Little Saigon’s strip mall.
+Besides Vietnamese Po’Boys, their shops sold practically anything to anyone.
+Teenagers could buy cigarettes and bootleg cassette tapes, rent porn, and have keys copied despite “do not copy” being engraved on the original.
+Ironically, they also sold t-shirts and hats that catered to American veterans and teenagers who looked up to them, shirts with skulls wearing the beret of Airborne berets and sprawling, elaborate letters that said: “Death from above,” or some with a skull and beret with criss-crossed M16 machines guns and plain letters that said: “Kill ’em all, let God sort ’em out.”

 Vision Quest was quickly forgotten in the wake of other films, but its saving grace was that it stared Madona before anyone knew who she was.
 When she became famous, Vision Quest was rereleased and advertised as a movie staring Madona, which is probably why Coach wanted to watch it before letting me show it to the freshmen.
 She only has a small, quick scene where she’s a bar singer and sings a slow song for the wrestler and his older girlfriend (an analogy to Lea I had already noticed).
 Soon after that song, they drove off and fooled around in a discrete scene; the sex was downplayed because the wrestler emphasized having burned 150 calories and said it was a great way to cut weight; and, as I noticed when I first watched it as a 13 year old, when she said she liked strong hands he subtly kept showing his disproportionately large hands to her every time he gestured.

-Coach and I watched the whole film.
+The film was based on a book by the same name that I read after watching it.
+John Irving, the famous author whose book was made into The World According to Garp in 1982 and starred Robin Williams as Garp, a high school wrestler who becomes a coach, said Vision Quest was the best book about wrestling ever written.
+Irving, a high school wrestler who coached a team in Virginia, was in the USA Wrestling Hall of Fame.
+But even with that endorsement, Coach wanted to watch it before lending me the VCR to show it to the team.
 It took about an hour and a half, the time we were about to both start staying after school for practice, anyway.
 In that brief time, we saw a condensed version Lauden’s senior year and all of the lessons he learned, like how to stop a nosebleed, counter a chicken-wing, and how to cut unhealthy amounts of weight in a short time.
-And because Lauden was studying for medical school and talking about what was happening with his weight loss and sexual urges, we learned a bit of biology, too.
+And because Lauden was studying for medical school and talking about what was happening with his weight loss and sexual urges, we learned – or at least memorized – a bit of biology, too.

 “Listen,” he said when we reached the cage.
 It shared a gym with the basketball and wrestling teams, and Belaire’s faded blue mat was in three sections and rolled up against the wall so basketball players could use the full court.
 The cage was locked during school so no one would use it unsupervised.
+He paused to pull his keys out of his sweatsuit pocket.

 He had soft grey eyes that matched his whispy hair, and I saw a tiny bald spot forming atop a head so flat you could rest a can of beer on it.
 His finger was about a foot from my face, and his stubby arm bulged with muscles like Popeye’s.
-He stood silently for a few seconds, then said, “If you’re going to be co-captain, I’d like you to earn a B average.”
+He held eye contact silently for a few seconds, then said:

 I nodded and said I’d try my best.
 Coach nodded back and released his hand.
 We never spoke of it again.